Lisa D'Amato: America's Next Top Model Cycle 5

 D'Amato claims to have been dared to send in an audition tape to America's Next Top Model because her friends were obsessed with the show.
 After a year of persuasion, she decided to participate in the program realizing she had nothing to lose.

-D'Amato was the last (thirteenth) woman (edited as the second last (twelfth) woman called and followed by Ebony Taylor when aired) selected for the top thirteen to compete on the UPN reality television show America's Next Top Model Cycle 5.
-On the show, D'Amato soon became known as the "most notorious" of the models, not scared to speak her mind to the other contestants.
+D'Amato was the last (thirteenth) contestant (edited as the second last (twelfth) contestant called and followed by Ebony Taylor when aired) selected for the top thirteen to compete on the UPN reality television show America's Next Top Model Cycle 5.
+On the show, D'Amato soon became known as the "most notorious" of the contestants, not scared to speak her mind to the other contestants.
 She explained that this support truly comes from her heart because she wants other models to look their best, especially on national television.
 D'Amato cites having been abused as a child as the reason for her hard-hitting, survivalist attitude.
-She shocked the other models by urinating in a diaper while on a shoot which Nicole Linkletter was disgusted about.
+She shocked the other contestants by urinating in a diaper while on a shoot which Nicole Linkletter was disgusted about.
 D'Amato would run around with wigs, masks, and weird outfits; and once had a long conversation with a Pampas Grass bush she named "Cousin It".
 Over her stay, D'Amato won two challenges, received one Covergirl of the Week award, received one first call-out and two second call-outs.

 The judges eliminated D'Amato seventh (since fellow contestant Cassandra Jean quit the competition in episode four) in London during her only ever bottom two appearance which Jayla Rubinelli had survived for the second consecutive time.
 D'Amato has been identified since cycle 5 as one of the most memorable contestants due to her entertaining personality, unconventional beauty, penchant for melodrama, and strong fan base.

 America's Next Top Model Cycle 6

-D'Amato appeared as an assistant in a Cycle 6 episode where the top ten women received lessons on commercial and high-fashion posing from Janice Dickinson.
+D'Amato appeared as an assistant in a Cycle 6 episode where the top ten contestants received lessons on commercial and high-fashion posing from Janice Dickinson.